Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Morse inequalities and the Green-Griffiths-Lang conjecture

 This implies that $(|r|-1)!\prod_{1\le s\le k} {x_s^{r_s-1}\over(r_s-1)!}\,dx$ is a probability measure on $\Delta_{k-1}$.

 \plainsubsection 9.C.
 Probabilistic estimate of the curvature of $k$-jet bundles|

-Let $(X,V)$ be a compact complex directed non singular variety.
+Let $(X,V)$ be a compact complex directed non-singular variety.
 To avoid any technical difficulty at this point, we first assume that $V$ is a holomorphic vector subbundle of $T_X$, equipped with a smooth Hermitian metric $h$.

 According to the notation already specified in \S$\,$7, we denote by $J^kV$ the bundle of $k$-jets of holomorphic curves $f:(\bC,0)\to X$ tangent to $V$ at each point.
 Let us set $n=\dim_\bC X$ and $r=\rank_\bC V$.
 Then $J^kV\to X$ is an algebraic fiber bundle with typical fiber $\bC^{rk}$, and we get a projectivized $k$-jet bundle